mbrace-ltd/insiderTrading/README.md

 # Insider Trading

+Documentation for the project is available at <a href="https://www.mbrace.ltd/projects/insider_trading"> Mbrace - Insider Trading</a>

 ## Background
 Since 1934 the US Security and Exchange Commission requires all company personnel having ownership of more than 10% of the company equity to file a report within 48 hours of selling/buying company stocks.
 This data is online and publicly available in the SEC database.